-The history books are very murky on this Pagan/Wiccan holiday.
+The history books are very murky on this Pagan/Wiccan holiday (probably because it was stolen).
 I actually had a hard time finding concrete references that said the same thing, without also saying the history was murky.
 There is a “what came first, the chicken or the egg” debate.
 The chicken being Easter, the egg being Ostara.
 Or was it the other way around?
 Anyway!
-Without going too far down the rabbit hole (I had to), I’ll just share some of my favorite ways to ring in Spring!
+Without going too far down the rabbit hole that is the patriarchy (I had to), I’ll just share some of my favorite ways to ring in Spring!
 If you want to take a deeper dive in the history of it all, just google “Ostara”!

 Ostara Rituals you can easily do at home:

 Declutter: Spring Cleaning is a very popular way to start fresh in this season.
 Think of it like weeding the garden before planting.
 You’ve got to clean up in order to make room for new things to grow.
 To make things a little witchy, add new (or old because you just found them under the bed or in a box) candles, crystals, incense, flowers, plants and other decor that creates beautiful balance and positive energy in your newly fresh and clean space.